 - Frozen products

-Some costs are per kg, others per shipment.
-For accurate cost calculation, you need to convert this to costs per kg.
+Some costs charge per kg, others per shipment.
+You need to convert everything to per-kg costs for accurate calculations.

 - Purchase price: €25/kg = €1,250